freeCodeCamp/guide/pages/docs/certificates-guide/comparisons-with-the-logical-or-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comparisons with the Logical Or Operator"
+title: "Comparisons with the Logical Or Operator"
+parent: "certificates-guide"
 ---

 The `logical or` operator (`||`) returns `true` if either of the `operands` is `true`.
 Otherwise, it returns `false`.